 3. All public and private tidelands or bedlands suitable for shellfish harvest as designated by the Washington Department of Health’s classification system.
 Shellfish protection districts may be established pursuant to Chapter 90.72 RCW;

-4. Areas with kelp and eelgrass beds.
+4. Critical saltwater habitats, as designated in WAC 173-26-221 and as may be subsequently amended by the State legislature, including but not limited to kelp and eelgrass beds, spawning areas for herring, smelt, sand lance; subsistence, commercial and recreational shellfish beds, mudflats, intertidal habitats with vascular plants, and areas with which priority species have a primary association.
 Kelp and eelgrass beds may be classified and identified by the Department of Natural Resources Aquatic Lands Program and the Department of Ecology.
-Many locations are compiled in the Puget Sound Environmental Atlas or the current City of Port Townsend Shoreline Inventory;

-5. Herring, smelt, sand lance and forage fish beach spawning areas.
-Times and locations are outlined in WAC 232-14-010, Hydraulic Code Guidelines, Technical Report No. 79, the Puget Sound Environmental Atlas and the current City of Port Townsend Shoreline Inventory;
+Herring, smelt, sand lance and forage fish beach spawning areas.
+Times and locations are outlined in WAC 232-14-010, and resource agency guidance. ,

 6. Naturally occurring ponds (or created wetland ponds that are not stormwater detention/retention facilities) less than 20 acres and their submerged aquatic beds that provide significant fish or wildlife habitat;

-7. Waters of the state include lakes, rivers, ponds, streams, inland waters, underground waters, salt waters, and all other surface waters and watercourses within the jurisdiction of the state of Washington, as defined in RCW 90.48.020 and classified in WAC 222-16-030, Forest Practices Rules and Regulations.
-At the time of adoption of the updated critical areas regulations, Ordinance 3198, there were no streams identified within the city of Port Townsend.
-Therefore, there are no express regulations affecting streams;
+7. Waters of the state include lakes, rivers, ponds, streams, inland waters, underground waters, salt waters, and all other surface waters and watercourses within the jurisdiction of the state of Washington, as classified in WAC 222-16-031 (Interim Type 1 – 5) or WAC 222-16-030 (Type S – Np), Forest Practices Rules and Regulations depending on classification used.
+No streams are identified in the City limits and thus, no express regulations addressing streams are provided herein.

 8. Lakes, ponds and streams planted with game fish, including those planted under the auspices of a federal, state, local or tribal program, and waters which support priority fish species as identified by the Washington Department of Fish and Wildlife;